Centre for Foundation Studies, University of Malaya: History

 2007/2008 session, it will be exactly 30 years of age Establishment Science Foundation Center.
 In this session, Foundation Center has offered the Built Environment Foundation Programme with a total enrolment of 100.
 Students who complete this program will continue their studies in the Faculty of Built Environment, University of Malaya in the field of Architecture, Quantity Surveying, Building Surveying and Property Management.
 From this session students will be staying Science Foundation Center at King College Dr. Nazrin Shah.
 2008/2009 session, Science Foundation Center has a total of 745 students registered for the program Science Foundation (Flow of Life Sciences and Physical Science Stream).
 While a total of 75 students are from the Foundation Programme of the Built Environment.
 Science Foundation Center has created history in the 2009/2010 session with most of the increase in students 1400 students in the Flow of Life Sciences and Physical Sciences.
 The Foundation for the Built Environment Programme, a total of 120 students have been successfully placed in the Central Science Foundation.
 2010/2011 session, a total of 1,600 people were admitted to the Science Foundation Center for Life Science Foundation Programme and Physical Science Foundation Programme.
 While a total of 110 students were admitted to Foundation Programme of the Built Environment.
 Science Foundation Center has received a total of 1,500 students for the Foundation Programme Life Science and Physical Science Foundation Programme in 2011/2012 session.
 While 100 students have been accepted into the Foundation Programme of the Built Environment.
 Special Preparatory Program Plan (Japan), a total of 101 students were enrolled in the session.
 2012/2013 session, Science Foundation Center maintains a level of intake as the previous year.
 The Foundation Programme students staying at King College Dr. Nazrin Shah while RPKJ program all students stay in Sin Aziz Residential College.
 2013/2014 session, the first time the University of Malaya perform exercises interviews for all programs offered including Foundation Programme at the Centre for Science Foundation.
 In this session Science Foundation Center maintains 1000 intake of students for each program and the Life Science Foundation Physical Science Foundation Programme.
 While 100 students were offered a Foundation Built Environment Program.
-Until now Fundamental Science Center, University of Malaya has successfully produced for indigenous students with a sound scientific basis for further studies into the first degree to the Malaysian public.